rbdlabhaifa/Provably-Good-Holes-Searching/README.md

 ## Python
 Download and install instructions can be found at: https://www.python.org/downloads/windows/

+## PILLOW
-## PILLOW for a larger selection of image file formats: JPEG, BMP, and TIFF image files;
+We use PIL for a larger selection of image file formats: JPEG, BMP, and TIFF image files;
 Inter in cmd: ```pip install Pillow```

 ## Matplotlib